 CTSH has established certain stock option plans for the benefit of its employees.
-Upon consummation of the Roll-Up in August 1998, all of the outstanding options to purchase shares of capital stock of CTSH granted pursuant to the CTSH stock option plans were converted into and replaced by options to purchase shares of our common stock.
-Our Board of Directors has adopted each of the CTSH option plans.
-Options granted under the CTSH stock options plans may be adjusted at the discretion or, in the case of options granted under the CTSH share bonus plan, the CTSH Trustee to take into account any variation of our share capital subject to the written confirmation of our auditors that the adjustment in their opinion is fair and reasonable.
+Upon completion of the roll-up in August 1998, all of the outstanding options to purchase shares of capital stock of CTSH granted under the CTSH stock option plans were converted into and replaced by options to purchase shares of our common stock.
+Our board of directors has adopted each of the CTSH option plans.
+Options granted under the CTSH stock options plans may be adjusted at our discretion or, in the case of options granted under the CTSH share bonus plan, by the CTSH Trustee, to take into account any variation of our share capital subject to the written confirmation of our auditors that the adjustment in their opinion is fair and reasonable.
 The description set forth below summarizes the general terms of each of the various plans that constitute the CTSH stock options plans.